tannupriyasingh/helm/README.md

 # Custome Docker Image

-Image that has Kube, Helm, Git, Docker Compose baked in it.
+Image that has AWS CLI, Kube, Helm, Git, Docker Compose baked in it.

 Use: